-1 Dead after 3-Vehicle DUI Crash in Spartanburg Co.
+1 dead after 3-vehicle DUI Crash in Spartanburg Co.

 SPARTANBURG COUNTY, S.C.
-(WSPA) – One person is dead and a driver is facing felony DUI charges after a three-vehicle crash in Spartanburg County.
+(WSPA) – One person was killed and a driver is facing felony DUI charges after a three-vehicle crash in Spartanburg County Thursday evening.

-South Carolina Highway Patrol said it happened Thursday at 9:22 P.M. on Paris Bridge Road near Davis Road approximately 3 miles west of Boiling Springs.
+South Carolina Highway Patrol said it happened Thursday at 9:22 P.M. on Paris Bridge Road near Davis Road approximately three miles west of Boiling Springs.

 Troopers said 43-year-old Jamells Elliot Floyd was traveling south of Parris Bridge Road, traveled left of center and struck a 2007 Honda Sudan head-on.